 Macroeconomic information (such as market interest rates or growth rates) is incorporated as part of the internal rating model.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-The Company has identified the GDP and the unemployment rate of the countries in which it sells its goods and services to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors.
 No significant changes to estimation techniques or assumptions were made during the reporting period.